We shape the future of cybersecurity

 Cyberrisks have increased for the financial sector.
 Cyberincidents that damage the reputation of the Swiss financial sector or have the potential to result in a severe financial crisis are an ever-increasing threat.
 Close cooperation between financial institutions and authorities is thus crucial to identifying and combating cyberrisks.

-Founded in Zurich on 5 April 2022, the association Swiss Financial Sector Cyber Security Center (Swiss FS-CSC) has 55 founding members, including banks, insurers, reinsurers and industry associations – among them the Swiss Bankers Association (SBA), SIX, the Swiss National Bank (SNB), the Swiss Insurance Association (SIA) and the Association of Foreign Banks in Switzerland (AFBS).
+The association Swiss Financial Sector Cyber Security Center (Swiss FS-CSC) was founded on April 5, 2022 in Zurich.
+Founded in Zurich on 5 April 2022, the association has 55 founding members, including banks, insurers and industry associations – among them the Swiss Bankers Association (SBA), SIX, the Swiss National Bank (SNB), the Swiss Insurance Association (SIA) and the Association of Foreign Banks in Switzerland (AFBS).
 The Swiss Financial Market Supervisory Authority FINMA, the National Cyber Security Centre (NCSC) and the State Secretariat for International Finance (SIF) support it as affiliates.
-The Swiss Swiss Financial Market Supervisory Authority (FINMA), the National Center for Cyber Security (NCSC) and the State Secretariat for International Finance (SIF) provide support as affiliates.
+The Swiss Financial Market Supervisory Authority FINMA, the National Cyber Security Center (NCSC) and the State Secretariat for International Finance (SIF) provide support as affiliates.

 President